timid-angel/task-manager-api/4_auth/task_manager_api/docs/api_documentation.md

 To check whether the API has started running successfully, make a request to `/ping`.

+## Features
+### Task API
+- Get all tasks
+- Get tasks by ID
+- Create new tasks
+- Update tasks by ID
+- Delete tasks by ID

+### Auth
+- Signup User using username and email
+- Login User
+- Promote User to Admin

 ## Enviornment Variables

 **[IMPORTANT]** The application uses the connection string defined in `/env.go`.
 To run the application, you must provide a connection string for the DB.
 This can either be the address of your local mongod instance or the address of an atlas cluster.